GLOBAL MARKETS-Europe debt crisis fears hammer euro, stocks

 * Obama's US jobs plan seen blocked in political fighting

-* Bund yields hit record low; U.S. yields at 60-year lows (Updates with G7 view after Marseille meeting)
+* Bund yields hit record low; U.S. yields at 60-year lows (Updates with closing levels on Wall Street stocks)

 By Richard Leong